Copper By Design's Company Logo

 (

-which is too high for that poison)
+which is too costly for that poison)

 Patriotism is not Blind Loyalty to Our Current Leadership.